What are the main benefits of iThenticate?

 What does the percentage mean?

-The results include a percentage score, called a "Similarity Index", which indicates how much of the document matches other sources.
+The results include a percentage score, called a "Similarity Score", which indicates how much of the document matches other sources.
 Please note that iThenticate does not determine whether a manuscript contains plagiarism.
 The service identifies content in a submitted manuscript that matches other sources, primarily to encourage the author of the manuscript to check that other sources have been properly cited.
 Watch a demo

 What do the highlighted boxes mean?